> Communication

 As an accountant, you could also choose to specialise in the strategic side of finance such as forecasting and analysis.
 At that level, an accounting role can encompass the process of translating numbers into insights that can help inform a business’s decision making.

 In terms of skills, working in accounting requires you to be adept with numbers and technology, but also possess the ability to problem-solve and come up with innovative solutions.
-Attention to detail and analytical skills will likely be part of your day-to-day role as you help an organisation to assess financial activities, problem-solve and reduce costs where necessary.
+Attention to detail and analytical skills will likely be part of your day-to-day role as you help an organisation assess financial activities, problem-solve and reduce costs where necessary.

 You can read more about the reasons to study accounting and career outcomes in our blog – 6 top reasons to study accounting.